 Pioneer’s ever growing list of “DDJ” (digital DJ) controllers were all based upon the standard CDJ and DJM layout with a few tweaks here and there.
-The SZ is the one controller which has been built to match this layout in terms of size, structure, and form.
-Truly a beast of a controller, it wins the award for size, sexiness, and functions, and would be right at home in a top-end DJ booth (assuming every guest DJ had their own laptop with Serato on it!)
+The DDJ-1000 is a controller which has been built to match this layout in terms of size, structure, and form.
+Truly a beast of a controller, it wins the award for size, sexiness, and functions, and would be right at home in a top-end DJ booth (assuming every guest DJ had their own laptop with Rekordbox or Serato on it!)

-Pioneer’s SX2 is the younger sibling of the monster SZ.
+Pioneer’s SX3 is the younger sibling of the monster 1000.
 Most of the same functions are there, however the size, weight, and structure of the controller are all smaller.
 This could easily work in your favour if you are after a more portable version and want to save a bit of cash.

 High End (digital)

-Note that this Nexus set-up can now easily be used to control Traktor or Serato simply with a USB cable from your laptop.
+This set-up can now also easily be used to control Traktor or Serato with a USB cable from your laptop.

 High End (analogue / vinyl)

-Again on a Pioneer-slant, this time for the traditionalists who love DJing with true vinyl (or even those who like dealing with old-school platters for use as jogwheels for their Traktor or Serato setup), the PLX-1000s are basically the same as the former industry gold-standard Technics 1210s.
-Together with a solid mixer such as the slightly older DJM-850, this pairing is just what the retro doctor ordered.
+Again on a Pioneer-slant, this time for the traditionalists who love DJing with true vinyl (or even those who like dealing with old-school platters for use as jogwheels for their Traktor or Serato setup), the industry gold-standard Technics SL1210s (Mk7).
+Together with a solid Pioneer mixer such as the DJM-S11, this pairing is just what the vinyl-doctor ordered.

 *If you’re looking for turntables, but don’t want to break the bank, the best budget DJ turntables remain the Audio-Technica ATLP120USB – which also feature a useful USB out.

-Last of all, if you want an awesome all-in-one solution which does not need an external laptop (saving you £1-£2k), the XDJ-RX is a great system modelled on the traditional CDJs/DJM set-up.
-The interface is based on using Rekordbox software (which is integrated into the unit).
+Last of all, if you want an awesome all-in-one solution with no need for a laptop (saving you £1-£2k), the XDJ-RX2 is a great system.
+It is based on the traditional CDJs/DJM set-up, and the interface uses integrated Rekordbox software.
 The fact that this only has 2 channels might put some DJs off, though.